brianglass/anastasis/files/feb.md

 11. Of the holy Bishop and Martyr Blaise, and of the holy Augusta \[Empress\] Theodora.

 He was Bishop of Sebaste \[in Armenia\].
 The divine grace through which he cured the diseases of men and animals, and especially those of children, made his name well known.
 He suffered under Licinius in 316.
 The revered Empress Theodora came from Paphlagonia, daughter of a Chiliarch named Marinos.
 She became the wife of the iconoclast Emperor Theophilos and adorned her diadem through virtue and piety.
 She restored the holy Images after the death of her husband \[1st Sunday of the Fast\].
 She guided the throne with great wisdom for fifteen years, while her son Michael was still a minor.
-In 857 she abdicated and entered a womanÂ’s monastery called Gastria, where she lived holily for the rest of her life and fell asleep in the Lord.
+In 857 she abdicated and entered a woman’s monastery called Gastria, where she lived holily for the rest of her life and fell asleep in the Lord.
 Her sacred relics are located today in Corfu, in the Church of the Metropolis dedicated to the Archangel Michael \[Dec.22nd\].

 ****